Mens clothing SS17 trendsSeptember 10, 2016

 Spring/summer wouldn’t be the same without some good old-fashioned summer wear.
 This season will see loose light fabric paired with pastel tones.
 Topman Design offered a quirky take on our favourite coastal towns by sporting them on their seaside assortments.
 Sibling also showcased chic swimwear giving us hope for a warm summer.

 A style that was fashionable in denim has worked its way into tailoring.
 Flood-length style trousers sit just above the ankle and are now making waves in smart wear.
-This strong look created an unlikely pairing with tailored jackets yet offers a unique look for spring/summer 2017.
+This strong look created an unlikely pairing with tailored jackets yet offers a unique look for Mens clothing SS17 trends.

 Bold tailoring and high waists

-Suits and tailoring are always an important feature in mens clothing trends.
+Suits and tailoring are always an important feature in Mens clothing SS17 trends.
 This season sees bold colours with even bolder shoulders.
 Suits showcased broad shoulders creating a wide stature.
 Colours weren’t for the faint hearted either, displaying bright spring/summer hues and prominent pin striping.

 High waists work perfectly with mens tailoring.
 This season alongside smart suits showcased a number of designers opting for a higher rise.
 This higher waist was embellished with stylish belts, accessories and wrap around garments.